 In order to cut the fudge, it needs to be completely cooled.
 This typically takes anywhere from 6 to 8 hours.
 I usually allow this to happen on the counter top.
 However, you could speed it up in the refrigerator.
 If you are in a rush, I would suggest that.

 HOw should I store the fudge?

-Anytime you make fudge, once it is cooled it is best to store it in an airtight container.
+Anytime you make fudge and once it is cooled, it is best to store it in an airtight container.
 If you want it to last for a few weeks, keep it tightly covered in the refrigerator.
-You may even want to wrap it in plastic wrap tightly and then place that in an airtight container.
+You may even want to tightly wrap it in plastic wrap, and then place that in an airtight container.

 IS this fudge Gluten Free?

 - ½ cup butter, room temperature